hezbranch/Tufts-GPA-Calculator/README.md

 Currently, semester GPA cannot be calculated for Tufts students until official grades are submitted via SIS.

-With this tool, students can "what-if" their grades during the covid-19 pandemic
+With this tool, students can "what-if" their grades during the covid-19 pandemic.

+Students can use this tool to decide if they should use the "Exceptional Pass-Fail" policy for the semester.

 **To run in command line**:
 - download zipped file and extract